-- 1. Agreement.
-This Agreement shall be effective as of the Effective Date.
-Following the Effective Date, the Executive shall continue to be an employee of the Company until suchemployment relationship is terminated in accordance with Section 7 hereof (the "Term of Employment"). - 2.
-Position.
-During the Term of Employment, the Executive shall serve as Chief Scientific Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, andtravelling as reasonably required by the Executive's job duties - 3.
-Scope of Employment.
-During the Term of Employment, the Executive shall be responsible forthe performance of those duties consistent with the Executive's position as Chief Scientific Officer.
-The Executive shall report to the President and the Chief Executive Officer of the Company and shall perform and discharge faithfully, diligently, and to the best of the Executive's ability, the Executive's duties and responsibilities hereunder.
+1. Agreement.
+This Agreement shall be effective as of the Effective Date ("Date of Hire").
+Following the Effective Date, the Executive shall continue to be an employee of the Company until such employment relationship is terminated in accordance with Section 7 hereof (the "Term of Employment").

+2. Position.
+During the Term of Employment, the Executive shall serve as the Chief Medical Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, and travelling as reasonably required by the Executive's job duties.

+3. Scope of Employment.
+During the Term of Employment, the Executive shall be responsible for the performance of those duties consistent with the Executive's position as Chief Medical Officer.
+The Executive shall report to the President, Research & Development and shall perform and discharge faithfully, diligently, and to the best of the Executive's ability, the Executive's duties and responsibilities hereunder.
 The Executive shall devote substantially all of the Executive's business time, loyalty, attention and efforts to the business and affairs of the Company and its affiliates.
-Membership on boards of directors of any other companies will be permitted only with the express approval of the Company's board of directors (the "Board"); provided, however, that the Executive may engage in community and charitable activities or participate in industry associations and serve on the boards of up to two (2) community, charitable or industry organizations, without the approval of the Board, providedsuch activities do not create a conflict of interest or otherwise interfere with the Executive's performance of the Executive's duties hereunder.
+Membership on boards of directors of any other companies will be permitted only with the express approval of the Company's board of directors (the "Board"); provided, however, that the Executive may engage in community and charitable activities or participate in industry associations and serve on the boards of up to two (2) community, charitable or industry organizations, without the approval of the Board, provided such activities do not create a conflict of interest or otherwise interfere with the Executive's performance of the Executive's duties hereunder.
 The Executive agrees to abide by the rules, regulations, instructions, personnel practices and policies of the Company and any changes therein that may be adopted from time to time by the Company.